 How to disarm.

 How to disarm.
 Keep as much written evidence on everything you can and be prepared.
 Set time aside to deal with court paperwork, then focus on being positive around the children.
-Do your best to get rest, set-aside time to deal with court of smear campaign, then focus on doing things you enjoy doing.
+Do your best to get rest, set aside time to deal with the court of the smear campaign, then focus on doing things you enjoy doing.

 “You’re hair looks better like that than it did before.”